brentarias/qhsm/README.md

  * The QHsmWithQueue `Dispatch` routine has been modified to allow non-blocking, multi-threaded dispatch.
  * The state-machines are now persistable.

  This mechanism allows for durable state-machines.
-This new capability required state machine initializtion to be replaced with `Start` and `Stop` entry points.
+This new capability required state machine initialization to be replaced with `Start` and `Stop` entry points.

  * Logging event hooks have been added.